ibm-cloud-docs/hp-virtual-servers/byoi.md

 Use your own Linux-based OCI image to create a new Hyper Protect Virtual Server.
 {: shortdesc}

-This feature is for technical preview (experimental) only, it is not supported by IBM.
-Do not use this feature in production environments.
-{:important}

 The {{site.data.keyword.cloud}} CLI can be used only on the officially supported operating systems or architectures.
 It is recommended that you use the {{site.data.keyword.cloud}} Shell if your system is not supported.
 {:note}